deenhe91/deenhe91.github.ia/_posts/2016-05-13-classifiers.md

 I created a reduced dataset that didn't have things in it I wasn't planning on using in my analysis and I `pickled` that so that I could just load it up again if I quit the programme.

-TEST TRAIN SPLIT - very important.
+__The test-train split__.
 I had 30 species and only 8-15 specimens per species so it was important to do a stratified split so that all the species were present in both the training and the test set.

 I used `seaborn` and `matplotlib` to plot some of the features(variables) in the training set.
 Included having some fun with violin and swarm plots.
 Just another way of visualising the distribution within a feature.
 This violin plot is the coloured section, which represents the density of data points at a certain value and the swarm plot just puts the actual data points on there as well.